getlantern/lantern-roadmap/lep/DRAFT/011_Performance_Monitor_Goals_and_Metrics.md

 * total bytes sent per connection
 * total bytes received per connection
 * remote host
-* remote addr
+* remote address
-* local addr
+* local address
 * Duration of the connection
 * Error encountered or not

-All data will be timestamped and submited at the end of connection.
+All data will be timestamped and submitted at the very end of connection.

-###Local calculation (per 5 min)
+###Local calculation and submitting (per 5 min)

-* accumulate sent/received bps
+* mask the last octet of local/remote address

-* min/max/avg time for dial time and RTT
+* accumulate counters in the period

-* mask the last octet of addresses
+* min/max/avg for all gauges

-###Calculation at server side
+###Calculation at statshub

 * Keep all raw data

-* Add an layer to aggregate network and half-hour grain
+* Add an layer to aggregate across dimensions, in half-hour grain

-* Add customized stream layer to realtime monitor
+* Add customized stream layer for realtime monitor

 ###Other considerations